 – Week 2 : Tenjin, January 25 to 31 Booked

 – Week 3 : Hokkaido, February 1-8 Booked

 Skill Level: Intermediate to Advanced downhill skiers or split boarders

-You will want to plan to arrive at Tokyo, Narita International airport on January 8th.
-Most international flights from North America arrive in the late afternoon.
-We’ll meet at 5pm and then travel to our hotel in Tokyo for the evening.
+You will want to plan to arrive at Tokyo, Narita International airport on January 24th in the evening or the morning of the 25th.
+Most international flights from North America arrive in the late afternoon while European flights can arrive in the am.
+We’ll meet at 5pm and then travel to our hotel in Tokyo for the evening if you come on the 24th otherwise we will meet up the next morning.
 First thing in the morning we will take the trains to Minakami.
 Of course you can always just meet up with the crew in Minakami if you prefer.
 From there we check into our hotel and get ready to ski!

 The train travel from Narita International to Minakami is as follows: